 Credit card processing for ancillary cannabis businesses

 Yes, credit cards ARE a legitimate option…for non-plant touching businesses.
-Although these accounts are quite difficult to establish, there are still processing banks that will work with you.
-Remember even though you are not actually selling the drug you are benefiting from the sale of cannabis.
+Although these accounts can be difficult to establish, there are still processing banks that will work with you.
+Remember, even though you are not actually selling the drug, you are benefiting from the sale of cannabis.
 Thus, all parties involved are subject to BSA/AML (anti money laundering) regulations.

 - The account still has to be established with full transparency

 - Empowers your business to accept credit and debit cards just like any other business – online, in person, or on the go.

 - Take advantage of streamlined operations, increased sales, and reporting

 - Underwriting will be more intensive than a traditional merchant account